Key Rotation

 - Binds old and new keys together cryptographically

-CLI Commands (Planned)
+CLI Commands

-# Rotate keys with default algorithm (Coming Soon)
+# Rotate keys with default algorithm

 jacs agent rotate-keys

-# Rotate to post-quantum algorithm (Coming Soon)
+# Rotate to post-quantum algorithm

 jacs agent rotate-keys --algorithm pq2025

-# List key history (Coming Soon)
+# List key history (active and archived keys)

-jacs agent keys list
+jacs agent keys-list

 # Revoke a compromised key (Coming Soon)